 Electrical & Computer Engineering

-At Boston University, an innovative undergraduate curriculum and graduate programs leading to the Master of Engineering, Master of Science, and Doctor of Philosophy degrees prepare students for careers in research, industry, academia, and government, as well for graduate professional programs.
+At Boston University, an innovative undergraduate curriculum and graduate programs leading to the Master of Science and the Doctor of Philosophy prepare students for careers in research, industry, academia, and government, as well for graduate professional programs.

-The Electrical & Computer Engineering department hosts a diverse and vibrant research portfolio in areas such as photonics, nanotechnology, energy, electromagnetics, electro-physics, space science and technology, multimedia processing, information and decision systems, communications and networking, computer networking, distributed systems, computer-aided design, and more.
-These endeavors are represented by three main research areas: electro-physics, information systems and sciences, and computer engineering.
+The Electrical & Computer Engineering department hosts a diverse and vibrant research portfolio in areas such as photonics, electromagnetics, electronics and nanotechnology, imaging and optical sciences, mobile/cloud computing and cyber security, data science and intelligent systems, bio-ECE and digital health, and more.
+These endeavors are represented by three main research areas: electro-physics, information and data sciences, and computer engineering.
 While each area hosts a distinct, faculty-centered group, interaction and interdisciplinary work are fostered and nurtured in numerous settings.
-Students have the opportunity to conduct research in any of these groups under the guidance of ECE faculty, through access to University-wide centers and cross-disciplinary collaborations.
+Students have the opportunity to conduct research in any of these groups under the guidance of ECE faculty, including through access to University-wide centers and cross-disciplinary collaborations.
 Research in ECE has a strong funding base from governmental agencies, foundations, and corporate sponsors.